18 Jul Last layer of Data Security

 In the event of a Ransomware attack, should the disk be connected to the network, it will most likely be infected and render the backup useless.
-This twinned with limited means of running effective repeatedly scheduled backups, results in a data backup to disk being a too preventive and risky means of recovery in the event of a disaster.
+This twinned with limited means of running effectively repeatedly scheduled backups, results in a data backup to the disk being a too preventive and risky means of recovery in the event of a disaster.

 What should we do in its place?

 All businesses should function with an automated on-site + off-site backup service, confirming to the of 3-2-1 backup rule.

 - 3 copies of your data – one active on your server/cloud storage/computers, one local backup copy and one offsite copy.

 - 2 forms of media – changeable medium of disk or device used to store the backup copies.